oblivia-simplex/Narrativity/2_strang.md

 ## 5:13am

 Synapse.
 The kingfisher hovers.
 Get together.
 A crush of grace.
 The beats between are short.
 A real taste.
-A hand\'s distance from the floor.
+A hand's distance from the floor.
 Wings over balconies, through glass.
 On the inside of the skin, very sweet and it becomes petrified.